global-121/manual/docs/faq/setting-up-121-platform.md

      Internet or mobile data is required for accessing the portal and syncing data.
 Offline work will need to be synced once connectivity is available.

 ???
-"4. how much does it cost me?"
+"4.
+How much does it cost me?"

      The 121 Platform has four main cost categories: